0xt0bi03/0xt0bi03/README.md

 - ⚡ Fun fact: ...
 -->

-I’m Tobi, a programmer from India.
+I am a student who is learning to code and develop webapps.

-I currently learning React and Leetcoding with C++.
+I started coding for the love of the game and the freedom it gives to one to create almost anything.

-I am equally interested in producing and breaking applications.
+My primary goal is to learn technologies and implement to solve real world problems.
 <hr>

 More about myself:

-- My primary gear: ASUS TUF A16
+- My primary gear: ASUS TUF A15

-- Hobbies: Chess, Books, Learning Astronomy.
+- Hobbies: Chess, Books, Exercise, Watching Podcasts.